Szybet/niAudio/apps-on-kobo/qt-setup.md

+# If you don't care about the internals, and want to tinker with Inkbox, use this: https://github.com/Kobo-InkBox/compiled-binaries

 # How to setup Qt for inkbox, from ground up.
 Fixes and tutorial

 Everything thanks to Rain92 from his UltimateMangaReader project